sunscale/Akantu/doc/dev-doc/manual/structuralmechanicsmodel.rst

    StructuralMechanicsModel model(mesh);
    model.initFull();

-- \item :cpp:class:`model.initFull <akantu::model.initFull>` initializes all
+- :cpp:func:`model.initFull <akantu::StructuralMechanicsModel::initFull>` initializes all
   internal vectors to zero.

 Once the model is created and initialized, the boundary conditions can be set as explained in Section :ref:`sect:structMechMod:boundary`.
 Boundary conditions will prescribe the external forces or moments for the free degrees of freedom :math:`\vec{f_{\st{ext}}}` and displacements or rotations for the others.
-To completely define the system represented by equation (:ref:`eqn:structMechMod:static`), the global stiffness matrix :math:`\mat{K}` must be assembled.
+To completely define the system represented by equation (:eq:`eqn-structmechmod-static`), the global stiffness matrix :math:`\mat{K}` must be assembled.

 .. code-block:: c++